 7 – Gather Evidence

-Your ability to gather evidence after accident on the Beltway during rush hour will depend on the extent of injuries and your ability to do so safely.
+Your ability to gather evidence after the accident on the Beltway during rush hour will depend on the extent of injuries and your ability to do so safely.

 Some recommended steps to take include:

 When the police arrive at the scene, record the name and badge number of all responding officers.

 - Get a copy of the accident report